MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 * Enabled custom category/action/label on a per form basis.

 == Upgrade Notice ==

+= 2.0.3 =
+Numerous enhancements, including pagination tracking.
+See the Changelog for more information.

 = 2.0.1 =
 Numerous enhancements, including pagination tracking.
 See the Changelog for more information.